 How to identify shame in yourself, others, transgenerationally and systemically.

 How to understand the 'why' and how of 'how' of shame as a protective dynamic of the authentic self.

-How to treat clients with underlying shame trauma.
+How to treat clients with underlying shame processes.

 Prior to the workshop I will invite you to complete a short pre-workshop assignment around your experience of shame and this will help prepare you for the actual workshop day.

-Following the workshop resources like handouts and a bibliography will be emailed to participants
+Following the workshop you will get a certificate of attendance and resources like handouts and a bibliography will be emailed to participants.